TheAlternativeZurich/HackingSessionSheet/010-basics.md

 `cd` stands for "change directory".

 a) From your home directory, change to `./Documents`.
-Then move back to the `home` directory.
+Then change back to the `home` directory.
 b) Change into the `/root` directory
 c) Change back to your home directory without writing out the full path.